NatapasLuebangyai/api-backend-project/README.md

     "currency": "THB"
 }
 ```
-Currency is optional, if not request with specific currecy it will use default currency (USD).
+Currency is optional, if not request with specific currecy will use default currency (USD).
 ```
 { "amount": 1000 }
 ```